 FAKRO roof windows have come a long way from being a just window for your loft conversion.

-FAKRO, a leading roof window manufacturer, is continuously investing in the improvement its roof windows design and performance.
+FAKRO, a leading roof window manufacturer, are continuously investing in the improvement of their roof windows' design and performance.
 So how can a simple roof window help the environment and reduce energy bills?
 Let’s take a look at the use of the FAKRO L-shaped window in the Green Unit® project.

 Contemporary Carbon Neutral Modular Buildings